dexilion-team/lastest/README.md

 ```

 This will:
-- Guide you through AI provider setup (Claude Subscription or Copilot Subscription)
+- Guide you through configuration (mode selection, AI provider, URLs, viewports)
-- Scan your codebase for routes
+- Scan your codebase for routes (or start recording session)
-- Generate tests using AI
+- Generate tests using your chosen mode (AI, template, MCP, or recording)
 - Create `.lastestrc.json` (config) and `.lastest-tests.json` (cached tests)
-- Run the test suite
+- Run the test suite across all environments and viewports
+- Generate comprehensive HTML reports with visual diffs

 ### Re-running Tests